 Detractors warn that with a majority in both houses, Abe will take his eye off the economic ball and push the conservative social agenda he was known for before the election, including a possible reassessment of Japan's wartime history.

 They say this risks further irritating already inflamed relationships with China and South Korea.

-The campaign in the Japanese capital has been relatively low key, with few issues of contention for Tokyo voters.
+The campaign in the Japanese capital had been relatively low key, with few issues of contention for Tokyo voters.

-The LDP's main opponents, the Democratic Party of Japan, are currently the largest grouping in the assembly with 54 seats, but are in disarray after their national drubbing last December.
+The LDP's main opponents, the Democratic Party of Japan, were the largest grouping in the assembly before the election, but were in disarray after their national drubbing last December.

-Tokyo governor Naoki Inose, in whom the bulk of city power is vested, is not up for election, having won a four-year term in December.
+Tokyo governor Naoki Inose, in whom the bulk of city power is vested, was not up for election, having won a four-year term in December.